-If you are migrating from either V4R4 or V4R5 and have VPN connections and policy filters you want to continue using with the current release, review the topic, "Migrate policy filters to the current release" on page 30 to ensure that your old policy filters and new policy filters will work together as you intend.
+If you are migrating from either V4R4 or V4R5 and have VPN connections and policy filters you want to continue using with the current release, review the topic, Migrate policy filters to the current release to ensure that your old policy filters and new policy filters will work together as you intend.

-- 4. "Define an interface for the VPN filter rules" on page 44 After you configure the packet rules and any other rules that you need to enable your VPN connection, you must define an interface to which to apply them. - 5.
-"Activate the VPN packet rules" on page 44 After you define an interface for your packet rules, you must activate them before you can start the connection.
+4. Define an interface for the rules

+After you configure the packet rules and any other rules that you need to enable your VPN connection, you must define an interface to which to apply them.

+5. Activate packet rules

+After you define an interface for your packet rules, you must activate them before you can start the connection.

+6. Start the connection

-6. "Start a VPN connection" on page 45 Complete this task to start your connections.
+Complete this task to start your connections.